-To ensure maximum safety and minimise accidents when using an overhead crane, a comprehensive overhead crane safety inspection checklist should be drawn up.
-In conjunction with the manufacturer’s operating and maintenance instructions, this overhead crane safety inspection checklist can be used as the basis for daily inspections, and periodic maintenance schedules.
+To ensure maximum safety and minimise accidents when using an overhead crane, a comprehensive analysis of overhead crane safety procedures should be drawn up.
+In conjunction with the manufacturer’s operating and maintenance instructions, this overhead crane safety checklist can be used as the basis for daily inspections, and periodic maintenance schedules.
 By rigorously adhering to the overhead crane inspection frequency, maximum safety with minimum downtime can be obtained from the machine.

-This blog discusses overhead crane safety checklists in detail to ensure that you are aware of all the aspects that need to be carefully considered to ensure optimum safety.
+This blog discusses overhead crane safety procedures in detail to ensure that you are aware of all the factors that need to be considered to ensure optimum safety.

-On a daily basis, or on every shift change, the crane operator needs to carry out a full safety inspection of the crane they are about to operate.
-Working from the overhead crane safety checklist the operator should check the power source to the vehicle, all limit switches, and test emergency power shut down buttons.
-Check all audible warning devices are operational.
-Check the steel lifting cable is seated correctly in the drum grooves.
-Ensure the bottom block is free and not twisted.
-Visually check all lifting gear including chains and steel cables for signs of wear or fatigue.
-Web and nylon slings should be checked for stretching, rips and fraying, and replaced as required.
+The crane operator needs to carry out a full safety inspection of the crane they are about to operate on a daily basis.
+Working from the overhead crane safety checklist, the operator should check the power source to the vehicle, all limit switches, and test emergency power shut down buttons.
+They should also check that all audible warning devices are operational, and that the steel lifting cable is seated correctly in the drum grooves.
+Ensure the bottom block is free and not twisted, and visually check all lifting gear including chains and steel cables for signs of wear or fatigue.
+Web and nylon slings should also be checked for stretching, rips, and fraying, and replaced as required.

-The crane operator should also be responsible for the area the crane will be operating in.
-The overhead crane safety checklist should include a provision to record and rectify any instances of unauthorised staff working within the area, or materials or equipment which may impede the crane or its load during operation.
+The crane operator should also be responsible for the area in which the crane will be operating.
+The overhead crane safety checklist should include a provision to record and rectify any instances of unauthorised staff working within the area, or materials and equipment which may impede the crane or its load during operation.
 Essentially, the operator should ensure the area is clear prior to operation.

 The crane’s day to day operational safety checks are generally carried out by the crane operator working from the overhead crane safety inspection checklist.
-All checks should be listed and ticked when completed.
-Safety concerns should be noted.
+All checks should be listed and ticked when completed, and safety concerns should be noted.
 If remedial safety work is required prior to operation, this should be noted, completed, and signed off by the qualified person/engineer.

 Periodic inspection/maintenance checks should always be undertaken by competent engineers or fitters.
-Many crane manufacturers operate a crane servicing arm, mobile fitters who will visit your premises to undertake scheduled periodic services and warranty work.
+Many crane manufacturers manage a crane operating service, where mobile fitters will visit your premises to undertake scheduled periodic services and warranty work.
 However, although well worth considering, this is not a requirement.

 Any qualified in-house fitter or engineer, with good theoretical and practical experience of the particular make of overhead crane, could undertake the work – with one exception.
 The engineer who normally services the crane should not be involved in the periodic checks.
-Should an accident occur, especially one involving injury, it could be argued he was involved in a conflict of interest, in so much as he was assessing his own work.
-This is an extremely important factor to consider in order to ensure maximised overhead crane safety
+Should an accident occur, especially one involving injury, it could be argued that they were involved in a conflict of interest.
+This is an extremely important factor to consider in order to ensure maximised overhead crane safety.

 All daily safety inspections, along with periodic safety/maintenance checks, are of paramount importance to the safe and efficient operation of your overhead crane.
-Ensure all daily and periodic checks are listed and dated in your overhead crane safety inspection checklist.
+Therefore, it’s important that all daily and periodic checks are listed and dated in your overhead crane safety inspection checklist.
 Make sure any defects are noted and any repair work undertaken is signed off by an engineer.
 Finally, should any strange noises, excessive movement, or another form of malfunction occur, your crane should be shut down immediately.